,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Why did Srila Prabhupada decide to return to India during his Stinson Beach recovery?
+Why did Srila Prabhupada decide to leave Stinson Beach during recovery?

-How did Srila Prabhupada continue guiding disciples despite not traveling to the temple?
+How did Srila Prabhupada continue guiding disciples while convalescing?